 Education and Workforce Development

-Food System Career Profiles: 12 Profiles Released Add to Collection
+Food System Career Profiles: 12 Profiles Released

 The Career Profiles are a project of the Career Image and Pathways Task Force.
 The Career Image and Pathways Task Force developed curriculum for students to create food system career profiles, which will help with the overall promotion and awareness of food system careers.
 The first 12 profiles have been completed (many more to come!) and will soon be distributed to guidance counselors and teachers across the state.

 More than 20 students from Washington and Addison counties interviewed farmers, chefs, entrepreneurs, and other food system professionals and compiled their results in a question and answer format.
 The profiles highlight key skills that are useful for specific career paths but also show that passion, dedication, hard work and strong mentors are equally important in achieving your dreams.